dskrypa/cli_command_parser/docs/_src/parameters.rst

 :type: A callable (function, class, etc.) that accepts a single string argument to be used to transform parsed argument values.
 It will be used before evaluating whether the value is in ``choices``, if specified.
 If ``nargs`` accepts multiple values, then this will be called on each value individually before appending it to the list of values.
 By default, no transformation is performed, and values will be strings.

-If not specified, but a type annotation is detected, then that annotation will be used as if it was provided here.
-When both are present, this argument takes precedence.
+  .. warning:: Type inference from annotations is deprecated

+        In the past, the use of invalid type annotations for parameters was fully supported as an alternative to passing an explicit ``type=...`` argument.
+This is now deprecated, and it will be removed in a future (TBD) version.
+        See :ref:`configuration:Parameter Options:allow_annotation_type` for more info.

 :strict_default: Whether default values should be processed as if provided via CLI (this happens when ``strict_default=False``, the default), or used as-is (``strict_default=True``).
 Only applies to :doc:`inputs` that have a :meth:`~.InputType.fix_default` method.